Why is this medication prescribed?

-- tell your doctor and pharmacist if you are allergic to olaparib, any other medications, or any of the ingredients in olaparib capsules.
+- tell your doctor and pharmacist if you are allergic to olaparib, any other medications, or any of the ingredients in olaparib tablets.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

 - tell your doctor if you have or have ever had have lung or breathing problems, blood clots in your legs or lungs, or kidney or liver disease.

-- tell your doctor if you are pregnant or plan to become pregnant, or plan to father a child.
+- tell your doctor if you are pregnant, plan to become pregnant, or plan to father a child.
 You may need to have a pregnancy test before starting treatment, You should not become pregnant while you are taking olaparib.
 You should use effective birth control to prevent pregnancy during your treatment with olaparib and for at least 6 months after your final dose.
 If you are a male and your partner can become pregnant, you should use effective birth control during your treatment with olaparib tablets and for 3 months after your final dose.
 Talk to your doctor about birth control methods that will work for you.
 If you become pregnant while taking olaparib, call your doctor immediately.
 Olaparib may harm the fetus.

 - tell your doctor if you are breastfeeding.
 Do not breastfeed while you are taking olaparib and for 1 month after your final dose.

 What special dietary instructions should I follow?

-Do not eat grapefruit or Seville oranges (sometimes used in marmalades), or drink grapefruit juice while taking this medication.
+Do not eat grapefruit or Seville oranges (sometimes used in marmalades), or drink grapefruit juice or Seville orange juice while taking this medication.

 What should I do if I forget a dose?